siduction/sidu-manual/data/en/0701-term-konsole_en.md

 $ man -k <keyword>
 ~~~

-This calls the "man page" of a command.
-Navigation in the "man pages" is done by the arrow keys and they can be terminated with `q` for quit.
+This calls the man page of a command.
+Navigation in the man pages is done by the arrow keys and they can be terminated with **`q`** for quit.
 Example:

 ~~~
 $ man apt-get
 ~~~

-To exit a man page, type `q`.
+To exit a man page, type **`q`**.

-Another useful tool is the *apropos* command. *apropos* allows you to search the man pages for a command if, for example, you forget the syntax.
+Another useful tool is the `apropos` command. apropos allows you to search the man pages for a command if, for example, you forget the syntax.
 Example:

 ~~~
 $ apropos apt-
 ~~~

-This lists all commands for the package manager *apt*. *apropos* is a powerful tool, for more in-depth information about *apropos* enter
+This lists all commands for the package manager apt. apropos is a powerful tool, for more in-depth information about apropos enter

 ~~~
 $ man apropos